1967–68 Manchester City F.C. season: Background and pre-season

-Football League First Division
+First Division

 City's season opened with a 0–0 draw at home to Liverpool.
 City were awarded a penalty, but new captain Tony Book hit it wide.
 Two defeats followed, at Southampton and Stoke.
 The Stoke defeat led to a tactical switch.
 Mike Summerbee, who played wide on the right at the start of the season, was moved to centre-forward.
 The change reaped immediate dividends, with Summerbee playing a leading role in a 4–2 win against Southampton.
 This was the first in a run of five straight wins, after which Manchester City had caught up with the league leaders.
 During this run of wins young winger Stan Bowles made his league debut, scoring twice in a 5–2 win against Sheffield United.

 Manchester City's first transfer business of the season brought goalkeeper Ken Mulhearn to the club from Stockport County on 21 September, a deal that involved City's back-up goalkeeper Alan Ogley moving in the opposite direction.
 Harry Dowd kept goal in the next match, a 1–0 defeat at Arsenal, but then dislocated a finger, prompting a debut for Mulhearn in the season's first Manchester derby.
 Mulhearn was reputedly so nervous before the match that Allison locked him in the medical room until he calmed down.
 Colin Bell scored the opener after five minutes, but two Bobby Charlton goals meant a win for Manchester United.
 In the second half of the match, Bowles exchanged punches with Brian Kidd, though neither man was sent off, largely thanks to the intervention of their respective captains.
 The derby loss was followed by a third consecutive defeat, at Sunderland.

 A couple of days after the Roker Park defeat, Manchester City completed the signing of centre-forward Francis Lee from Bolton Wanderers for a club record £60,000.
 During negotiations Mercer stated to Lee that "we feel we've got the start of a good side.
 We are just one player short, and we think you are that player."
 Lee made his debut in a 2–0 win at home to Wolverhampton Wanderers, the start of an 11 match unbeaten run, including a 6–0 win against Leicester City.